stkbailey/data-replication-on-kubernetes/README.md

 ### Singer taps and targets

-A quick summary on the Singer spec mentioned above: there are `taps`, which connect to service, extract data, then emit a standardized stream of schemas and records using JSON, and thre are `targets`, which read the record stream of a tap and load it into a warehouse.
-The Singer specification facilitates a decoupling of the "extract" step and the "load" step.
-So an organization with 10 taps (extractors) and 1 target (database) has ten tap-to-target pipelines to manage.
+A quick summary on the Singer spec mentioned above:

+- a `tap` connects to service, extracts data, then emits a standardized stream of schemas and records using JSON
+- a `target` reads the record stream of a tap and load it into a warehouse

+This separation of tap and target decouplesthe "extract" step and the "load" step.
+So an organization with 10 sources and 1 data warehouse has ten tap-to-target pipelines to manage.
 If they migrate this database, though, they only need to "swap out" the target; they won't make a single change to any taps.

 One pecularity of this isolation is that a best practice for running taps and targets is to isolate them in their own Python virtual environments, since each tap and target may have different dependencies, be built on different Singer versions, etc. And when I first read that, I thought: containers!
 Yet, there is scarcely a mention of containers in the Singer community, at least as far as I could tell.